garrardkitchen/resume/content/blog/principles.md

 ### Dependency Inversion

-Entities must depend on abstractions not on concretions.
+Entities must depend on abstractions, not on concretions.
 It states that the high level module must not depend on the low level module, but they should depend on abstractions.

 Example:
 ```csharp